-The 4,000-acre wildlife refuge provides protected habitat for terrestrial and aquatic life
+This 4,000-acre wildlife refuge provides protected habitat for land and marine life.

-Mendenhall Wetlands State Game Refuge is where land and and sea meet and intermingle in saltwater wetlands.
-The refuge consists of 4,000 acres stretching 9 miles along the shores of Gastineau Channel between downtown Juneau and its airport, and provides a vital feeding and resting area for both resident birds and migrants traveling to and from their Arctic breeding grounds.
+Mendenhall Wetlands State Game Refuge stretches nine miles along the shores of Gastineau Channel adjacent to downtown Juneau and the airport.
+The wetlands provide a vital feeding and resting area for both resident and migrating birds traveling to and from their Arctic breeding grounds.

-During the 1960s, local citizens observed accelerated environmental change in this important habitat that threatened native plant and wildlife.
-The solution proposed was the creation of a refuge to protect the wildlife and recreational values of the wetlands.
-The urgency to conserve the wetlands grew with construction of the Egan Expressway in the early 1970s.
-After more than a decade of citizen involvement, the Mendenhall Wetlands State Game Refuge was established in 1976.
+During the 1960s, local citizens observed accelerated environmental change in this important habitat that threatened native plants and wildlife.
+The construction of the Egan Expressway on the north side of Gastineau Channel in the early 1970s accelerated the need to preserve the area.
+In 1976, the Mendenhall Wetlands State Game Refuge was established.

-The refuge's most popular facility is a scenic view turnout, reached from the eastbound lane at Mile 6 of Egan Drive.
-The turnout features parking, a viewing platform and interpretive signs.
-At Mile 6 there is a scenic turnout with a viewing platform and interpretive signs for the refuge.
-There is also a public boat launch on Cove Creek at Mile 9.5 of on North Douglas Highway on Douglas Island.
+The refuge's most popular area is a scenic turnout at Mile 6 of Egan Drive with a viewing platform and interpretive signs.
+Multiple refuge access points are located on the north and south sides of Gastineau Channel, including scenic pullouts and beach access.
+There is also a public boat launch on Cove Creek at Mile 9.5 of North Douglas Highway on Douglas Island.